bag-man/CppAssignment/README.md

 ### C++ Assignment 1 - Ladybirds and Aphids simulation.

 #### Build instructions
 This project was made using C++11, and GCC 4.9.2.
+I have also used the [docopt](https://github.com/docopt/docopt.cpp) library, however this is bundled in the repo.

 To build the application, and run it with the --step argument run:

     make
     make test

 The binary is located in the bin folder, there is not an installation option.

+#### Documentation
+Please look in the docs folder for the specification, my written report, a video of the application building and running, as well as a few screenshots.

 #### Usage